tanmayy24/Multi-task-Learning-for-sound-event-detection/README.md

 ## Citation
 **If this work is helpful, please feel free to cite the following paper:**

-Khandelwal, T. and R. K. Das.
-2023.
-“A Multi-Task Learning Framework for Sound Event Detection using High-level Acoustic Characteristics of Sounds”.
-Interspeech. <br />
+"Tanmay Khandelwal and Rohan Kumar Das, “A Multi-Task Learning Framework for Sound Event Detection using High-level Acoustic Characteristics of Sounds”, in Proc.
+Interspeech 2023, Dublin, Ireland, August 2023."<br />
-To access the paper<br />
+To access the paper:
 [Arxiv](https://arxiv.org/abs/2305.10729)